 Air Pollution Control Program

 Our mission is to maintain the purity of Missouri's air to protect the health, general welfare and property of the people.
-The Air Pollution Control Program has more than 6 million customers.
-Whether urban citizen or rural resident, everyone who lives in Missouri needs and deserves clean air.
+Whether urban citizen or rural resident, everyone in Missouri needs and deserves clean air.
 In other words, the 6 million residents of Missouri are our customers.